shahab-sarmashghi/Skmer/README.md

 # Skmer
 Skmer is a fast tool for estimating distances between genomes from low-coverage sequencing reads (genome-skims), without needing any assembly or alignment step.
-The preprint where we have described the methods and tested Skmer on simulated short reads is available on bioRxiv:
+The paper where we have described the methods and tested Skmer on simulated short reads and SRA's from previous sequencing experiments is available online (open access):
-  - [Sarmashghi, S., Bohmann, K., Gilbert, M. T. P., Bafna, V., & Mirarab, S. (2018).
-Assembly-free and alignment-free sample identification using genome skims. bioRxiv. https://doi.org/10.1101/230409][1]
+  - [Sarmashghi, S., Bohmann, K., P. Gilbert, M. T., Bafna, V., & Mirarab, S. (2019).
+Skmer: assembly-free and alignment-free sample identification using genome skims.
+Genome Biology, 20(1), 34. https://doi.org/10.1186/s13059-019-1632-4][1]

 Skmer is a command-line tool implemented in python.
 It runs [Jellyfish][2] and [Mash][3] internally to efficiently compute k-mer profile of genome-skims and their intersection, and estimates the genomic distances by correcting for the effect of low coverage and sequencing error.
 Skmer also depends on [seqtk][5] for some FASTQ/A processings.